swisscom/check_ilorest/README.md

 - Swisscom (Schweiz) AG
 - Claudio Kuenzler

-This monitoring plugin was developped at and for Swisscom (Schweiz) AG and was published as open source software in 2025.
+This monitoring plugin was developed at and for Swisscom (Schweiz) AG and was published as open source software in 2025.

+# Usage

+## Requirements
+As mentioned, `check_ilorest` uses the `ilorest` command.
+This command can be installed as RPM package, as PyPI package (using `pip3`) or built from source.
+Have a look at the official [ilorest repository](https://github.com/HewlettPackard/python-redfish-utility).
+The [ilorest user guide](https://servermanagementportal.ext.hpe.com/docs/redfishclients/ilorest-userguide/installation/) lists different installation method.

+Besides `ilorest` available as command, the following requirements are needed:
+- python3
+- Must be run locally on a HPE server (remote ILO target is TODO)
+- Must be run as root (`ilorest` requirement)

 ## Monitoring Plugin
 The plugin was developped for the purpose to easily integrate into classic system monitoring software, such as Icinga or Nagios.